Timeline of Delaware's LGBT History

 Currently—Delaware has no ban against the dangerous practice of "ex-gay therapy" on minors by state-licensed therapists.
-Some insurance companies in Delaware will not pay for transgender expenses.
-Transgender prisoners in Delaware are forbidden to change their names to reflect their gender identity.
-Virulent anti-LGBT hate and ignorance continue in many areas of Delaware.
+There is no anti-discrimination law covering Delaware students.
+There is no equal protection clause at all in the Delaware Constitution.
+Anti-LGBT hate and ignorance continue in many areas of Delaware.
 The work continues.

 © 2004 through 2017 Mr. Douglas Marshall-Steele